India is ‘gasping for breath’

-The worst hit by the Covid-19 pandemic were the elderly globally.
+The worst hit are the elderly globally.
 In India, 90% elderly are from the unorganized sector.
-Identified as the most vulnerable section of society, they were hit the hardest both in rural & urban areas.
+Identified as the most vulnerable section of society, they are the hardest hit both in rural & urban areas.
 Challenge is especially acute in poorer states with significant populations destitute and living hand-to-mouth.

-HelpAge India has been working on-ground both pre & post the lockdown, focussing on the poor, destitute and disadvantaged elders, who are struggling to simply survive.
-As per a survey done by HelpAge, 65% elders stated thatthe Covid-19 lockdown impacted their livelihood of which 60% were from rural India.
-71% elders said that the livelihood of the breadwinner of their family was heavily impacted.
+HelpAge India has been working on-ground, both pre & post the lockdowns, focussing on the poor, destitute, and disadvantaged elders, who are struggling to simply survive.
+As per a survey done by HelpAge, 65% of elders stated that the Covid-19 lockdown impacted their livelihood of which 60% were from rural India.
+71% of elders said that the livelihood of the breadwinner of their family was heavily impacted.
 The current curbs & restrictions in the country to control the surge of cases has brought many elder livelihoods to a standstill.